slurmulon/gig/README.md

 An open-source timer that supports this interface is [`stateful-dynamic-interval`](https://github.com/slurmulon/stateful-dynamic-interval), and `gig` has established it as its default.

-However, it still uses the `WindowOrGlobalScope.setTimeout` timer by default, which is problematic in most situations because it does not correct for drift.
+However, it still uses the `WindowOrWorkerGlobalScope.setTimeout` interval API by default, which is problematic in many situations because it does not correct for drift.

-Therefore, even if you are satisfied with `stateful-dynamic-interval` and how it manages the clock's internal state, it's suggested that you provide it with a [timing API](https://github.com/slurmulon/dynamic-interval#api) that minimizes drift.
+Therefore, even if you are satisfied with `stateful-dynamic-interval` and how it manages the clock's internal state, it's suggested that you provide it with an [interval API](https://github.com/slurmulon/dynamic-interval#api) that minimizes drift.

-In this example, we're using `worker-timers`, which runs the interval inside of a dedicated Web Worker thread:
+In this example, we're using [`worker-timers`](https://npmjs.com/worker-timers), which runs the interval inside of a dedicated Web Worker thread:

 ```js
 import source from './lullaby.bach.json'